Radiopharmaceutical CDMO Market Insights, Competitive Landscape, and Market Forecast - 2034

 Radiopharmaceutical CDMO Market Summary

-• The Radiopharmaceutical CDMO market is estimated at USD 3.20 billion in 2025 and is projected to reach USD 7.55 billion by 2034.
+• The Radiopharmaceutical CDMO Market Size is estimated at USD 3.20 billion in 2025 and is projected to reach USD 7.55 billion by 2034.
 Growth is anchored in the rapid expansion of radioligand therapy and theranostics, rising pharmaceutical outsourcing of complex isotope handling, and major investment in nuclear medicine manufacturing infrastructure.

-• The global Radiopharmaceutical CDMO market is growing at a CAGR of 9.9% during the forecast period from 2026 to 2034.
+• The Global Radiopharmaceutical CDMO Market is growing at a CAGR of 9.9% during the forecast period from 2026 to 2034.

-• By application, the diagnostic radiopharmaceuticals segment dominated the Radiopharmaceutical CDMO market with a 62% share in 2025.
+• By application, the diagnostic Radiopharmaceuticals segment dominated the Radiopharmaceutical CDMO market with a 62% share in 2025.

 • By service type, the contract manufacturing segment dominated the Radiopharmaceutical CDMO market with a 48% share in 2025.